mrmartineau/zander.wtf-2017/README.md

-# martineau.tv
+# zander.wtf

-This is my personal portfolio and blog.
-It is built with Jekyll.
+> This is my personal portfolio and blog.
+It is built with Jekyll and hosted using △now from Zeit.

 ## Development